MaximeLionel/csapp/4_2 Logic Design and the Hardware Control Language HCL4.md

 	* Example: 3 input (a,b and c) and gate: a&&b&&c.

 # 4.2.2 Combinational Circuits and HCL Boolean Expressions

+## Combinational Circuits
-* combinational circuits (组合电路) - by assembling a number of logic gates into a network, we can construct computational blocks known as combinational circuits.
+* combinational circuits (组合电路) - by assembling a number of logic gates into a network, we can construct computational blocks known as combinational circuits.
 * Some restrictions:
 	* Every logic gate input must be connected to exactly one of the following:
 		* one of the system inputs (known as a **primary input**).